woj76/a8-pico-sio/README.md

 When everything is wired up properly and you connect the Pico to USB power you should see the display come up and the information that you can press A or B buttons during boot to, respectively, go into the USB drive mode (for copying the files from the PC to the internal FLASH drive) or resetting the saved settings to defaults.
 The settings are stored "secretly" in the FLASH area, not in any file on the internal FLASH USB drive, so you cannot modify the settings manually or remove the file, if you wonder.

 When you do not choose the USB drive option, after a couple of seconds and a slider passing through the screen, the device shall boot into the main screen, now with the familiar Atari blue color.
 You should also see the color LED on the display blinking twice, in blue if there is no SD card detected (internal FLASH drive only), or in green if there is a recognizable SD card connected.

 This is a good place to say that the SD card needs to be formatted with a single FAT32 partition.
-As far as the files on either of the media go, they all need valid file extensions (ATR, XEX, ATX, or CAS) and have corresponding internal contents.
-So, in particular, it is not possible to mount executable files with the COM or EXE extensions.
+As far as the files on either of the media go, they all need valid file extensions (ATR, ATX, CAS, XEX, COM, or EXE) and have corresponding internal contents.
+So, in particular, it is not possible to mount executable files with extensions other than XEX, COM, or EXE.
 (ROM and CAR files are not supported, obviously!)

 Once on the main screen you can proceed to configure the options or mount the files, the rotation commands should be more or less obvious and so should be the `About...` entry.

 ### Options